dortania/OpenCore-Install-Guide/installer-guide/opencore-efi.md

 * Kexts(`.kext`) go in Kexts folder
 * Firmware drivers(`.efi`) go in the Drivers folder

-# Now with all this done

-... head to [Gathering Files](/ktext.md) to get the needed kexts and firmware drivers.
+# Now with all this done, head to [Gathering Files](../ktext.md) to get the needed kexts and firmware drivers.